Hearthstone Battlegrounds Strategy Guide [Season 9]

 Early game: In the early game, you really shouldn’t be focusing too much on minions like Dune Dweller, Snow Baller, and Fire Baller, because those are minions that are used later on when you start to cycle everything and when you have much more resources.
 The primary minion that you can buy here is the Bountiful Bedrock, which is a very decent minion that will give you a random elemental every 3 turns, and it’s generally a good value, especially if you’re trying to play elementals in the current lobby.

 Mid game: Elementals in the mid-game don’t really have a lot of tempo because most of them are still reliant on cycling.
 Sure if your Tavern is “forcing” Elementals it is fine, but they should generally be avoided because there are a lot of other different ways of getting tempo and resources at this stage of the game.
 The star of the show here is the Gentle Djinni, which gets you a random elemental on the Battlecry and Deathrattle, so it works with a lot of stuff like Brann Bronzebeard, Titus Riverdale, Monstrous Macaw, and the Young Murk-Eye.
+Do keep in mind that in the recent 31.6 Patch, Gentle Djinni is not Tier 5, but Tier 6, which nerfs the late-game elementals a lot, since you can’t get him that early.
+Still, he is essential and an excellent Tier 6 Elemental.
 Playing around this card and if you manage to golden a Bountiful Bedrock, it should be a good baseline to generate more Elementals and start cycling.

 Late game: In the late game, the primary focus, as we already said, is on cycling mechanics.
 This is very good with Twilight Primordium and Ultraviolet Ascendant.
 The main idea is to gain a lot of Tavern, as well as board, and then top that all off with Ultraviolet Ascendant’s Start of Combat ability.
 Everything scales with how many Elementals you played and how much you sold certain Elementals.
 That’s why this build only works if you’re actually cycling a lot of stuff.
 The other key minions are Brann Bronzebeard because it works really well with Dancing Barnstormer, Gentle Djinni, as well as Twilight Primordium, and Young Murk-eye, which triggers these Battlecries additionally.
 The main focus here is on Gentle Djinni for elemental generation and Twilight Primordium and Ultraviolet Ascendant for the stat gain.
 You will also gain a lot of stats from Fire Baller and Snow Baller.
 Of course, there’s still Elemental of Surprise to gain you a permanent Divine Shield by tripling something.
 The other new way to get more Divine Shields is Ichoron the Protector, but remember that he also works only if you cycle minions because the elementals don’t get to keep the Divine Shields once played.